steevehook/udemy-go101/section_1-introduction/quiz/README.md

 `Explanation`: The `init` function cannot be called.
 It gets called automatically by the Go runtime.
-Calling it will result in a reference error
+Calling it will result in a reference error.

 **4)** What is the only thing a Go file requires?